-Since the net proceeds of the Initial Public Offering and the sale of the private placement warrants are intended to be used to complete an initial business combination with a target business that has not been selected, we may be deemed to be a "blank check" company under the United States securities laws.
-However, because we have net tangible assets in excess of \$5,000,000 and filed a Current Report on Form 8-K, including an audited balance sheet (as amended) demonstrating this fact, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
-Accordingly, investors will not be afforded the benefits or protections of those rules.
-Among other things, this means our units were immediately tradable and we will have a longer period of time to complete our Initial Business Combination than do companies subject to Rule 419.
-Moreover, if the Initial Public Offering was subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the trust account to us unless and until the funds in the trust account were released to us in connection with our completion of an initial business combination.
-For a more detailed comparison of our offerings that comply with Rule 419, please see "Proposed Business-Comparison of This Offering to Those of Blank Check Companies Subject to Rule 419" of the our IPO prospectus.
+We are a "blank check" company under the U.S. securities laws.
+However, because we have net tangible assets in excess of \$5,000,000, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
+Accordingly, investors are not afforded the benefits or protections of those rules.
+Among other things, this means we will have a longer period of time to complete the Proposed Business Combination or another Initial Business Combination than companies subject to Rule 419.
+Moreover, if the Initial Public Offering had been subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the Trust Account to us unless and until the funds in the Trust Account were released to us in connection with our completion of the Proposed Business Combination or another Initial Business Combination.

-If we seek shareholder approval of our Initial Business Combination and we do not conduct redemptions pursuant to the tender offer rules, and if a shareholder or a "group" of shareholders are deemed to hold in excess of 15% of our Class A ordinary shares, they will lose the ability to redeem all such shares in excess of 15% of our Class A ordinary shares.
+If we seek shareholder approval of our Initial Business Combination, as we expect to do in connection with the Proposed Business Combination, and we do not conduct redemptions pursuant to the tender offer rules, and if a shareholder or a "group" of shareholders are deemed to hold in excess of 15% of our Class A Ordinary Shares, they will lose the ability to redeem all such shares in excess of 15% of our Class A Ordinary Shares.

-If we seek shareholder approval of our Initial Business Combination and we do not conduct redemptions in connection with our Initial Business Combination pursuant to the tender offer rules, our amended and restated memorandum and articles of association will provide that a public shareholder, together with any affiliate of such shareholder or any other person with whom such shareholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from redeeming its shares with respect to more than an aggregate of 15% of the shares sold in the Initial Public Offering (i.e., Excess Shares), without our prior consent.
+If we seek shareholder approval of our Initial Business Combination, as we expect to do in connection with the Proposed Business Combination, and we do not conduct redemptions in connection with our Initial Business Combination pursuant to the tender offer rules, our Charter provides that a Public Shareholder, together with any affiliate of such shareholder or any other person with whom such shareholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from redeeming its shares with respect to more than an aggregate of 15% of the remaining shares sold in the Initial Public Offering (i.e., Excess Shares), without our prior consent.
 However, we would not be restricting our shareholders' ability to vote all of their shares (including Excess Shares) for or against our Initial Business Combination.
-A shareholder's inability to redeem the Excess Shares will reduce their influence over our ability to complete our Initial Business Combination and they could suffer a material loss on their investment in us if they sell Excess Shares in open market transactions.
+A shareholder's inability to redeem the Excess Shares will reduce their influence over our ability to complete our Initial Business Combination, including the Proposed Business Combination, and they could suffer a material loss on their investment in us if they sell Excess Shares in open market transactions.
 Additionally, a shareholder(s) will not receive redemption distributions with respect to the Excess Shares if we complete our Initial Business Combination.
-And as a result, such shareholders will continue to hold that number of shares exceeding 15% and, in order to dispose of such shares, would be required to sell their shares in open market transactions, potentially at a loss.
+And as a result, such shareholders will continue to hold that number of shares exceeding 15% and, in order to dispose of such shares, would be required to sell their shares in open market transactions, potentially at a loss

-Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to complete our Initial Business Combination.
-If we have not consummated our Initial Business Combination within the required time period, our public shareholders may receive only approximately \$10.00 per public share, or less in certain circumstances, on the liquidation of our trust account and our warrants will expire worthless.
+Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to complete the Proposed Business Combination or another Initial Business Combination.
+If we have not consummated the Proposed Business Combination or another Initial Business Combination within the required time period, our Public Shareholders may receive only approximately \$10.00 per Public Share, or less in certain circumstances, on the liquidation of our Trust Account and our Warrants will expire worthless.